inossidabile/heimdallr-resource/README.md

 Heimdallr Resource
 ==================

+**Heimdallr is still supported but is not under development anymore.
+Please check out its successor – the [Protector](http://github.com/inossidabile/protector) and corresponding [Protector::CanCan](https://github.com/inossidabile/protector-cancan) integration layer.**

 Heimdallr Resource is a gem which provides CanCan-like interface for writing secure controllers on top of [Heimdallr](http://github.com/roundlake/heimdallr)-protected models.